 Non-executive director and independent non-executive directors are not appointed for a specific term but are subject to retirement from office by rotation in accordance with the Bye-laws of the company.
-Their remuneration is determined by the board of directors annually.
+Their remuneration is determined by the board of directors based on the recommendation from the Remuneration Committee.